open-simh/.github/docs/simdocs/simh_swre.md

 \[1,50\] JERK

   - Login using one of the existing accounts.
-The login command won\'t
+The login command won't
     echo:

 .LOGIN 2 LXHE privileged library account